limbernie/limbernie.github.io/_posts/2018-06-22-bsides-vancouver-2018-workshop-walkthrough.md

 ### Background

-This VM aims to create a safe environment where you can perform real-world penetration testing on an intentionally vulnerable target.
-As the name implies, the VM appeared as course material in a workshop during 2018 BSides Vancouver.
+This VM aims to create a safe environment to perform real-world penetration testing on an intentionally vulnerable target.
+As the name implied, the VM appeared as course material in a workshop during 2018 BSides Vancouver.

 ### Information Gathering